 Every (+/-) astronomy and astrophysics faculty member got a position here in Utah through the AAS Job Register.
 Every (+/-) physics faculty member found his/her position here through APS's Physics Today.

 Salt Lake City, Utah, and the University of Utah in particular offer many opportunities for enjoying breaks from your studies.
 Word-of-mouth is a good way to find fun things to do.
 The University always has interesting events as well: U of U events calendar Meanwhile, for your amusement only, here is a to-do list while you are in Salt Lake City.
-(The Department's virtual legal squad has not approved of all of these items.
-They do not constitute an endorsement of any kind.
-This list is NOT an implicit recommendation that you should ever be away from your lab bench or computer workstation.)
+(They do not constitute an endorsement of any kind.)

 - Look at stars from the South Physics Observatory